anoopkcn/zenv/README.md

 Registry (ZENV_DIR/registry.json):
   The global registry allows you to manage environments from any directory.
-  Setting up an environment will register that environment OR register it with 'zenv register <name>'.
-Once registred one can activate using 'source $(zenv activate <name|id>)' from any directory.
+  Setting up an environment will register it OR run 'zenv register <name>' toregister.

 Python Priority list
   1. Module-provided Python (if HPC modules are loaded)